Ralph Johnson Bunche House: Description

 The style of which this house was built is a neo-Tudor style.
 It was designed by the prominent Brooklyn architects Koch & Wagner.
 The house stands at 2 1/2 stories and is faced in stucco pierced by random bricks and stones.
 The house maintains its original wooden doors with iron strapping; the original leaded glass windows and slate roof are also maintained.
 It is located in a suburban setting of single-family homes and is surrounded by mature trees and bushes.
 The house is also situated on the crest of a hill and contains a terraced flagstone walkway leading from the street to the front door.
 The house's attached gable is inset into the hill at the basement level.
 The house is faced with random ashlar stones and has an opening that is stone-framed and arched segmentally; this opening is filled by wooden doors with small plain glass lights and metal strapping.
 The house is three bays wide with a central, full height, projecting gable capped/adorned by a clipped roof.
 The doorway, within the gable, is built within a round arched, stone-trimmed opening and holds a wooden door with a small, rectangular window covered by a decorative iron grille.
 There is an original iron and glass lantern situated on the wall beside the door.
 Additionally, there is a small, rectangular window within the gable above the doorway, along with a large, double-height window to the side of the entrance.
 This window has leaded glass casements with a decorative stained glass motif of a knight on horseback at the bottom center of the window; this window is fronted by a small, iron balcony.
 A pair of small rectangular windows are built near the top of the gable and are surrounded by half-timber framing.
 There is a stucco-faced chimney on one side of the central gable.
 The lower section of the chimney projects toward the front and creates another small roof and shape variety.
-There is a small, open stone porch on the west side of the house's main section, while the east side contains a one-storey, stone-faced sun room with floor-to-ceiling casement windows.
+There is a small, open stone porch on the west side of the house's main section, while the east side contains a one-story, stone-faced sun room with floor-to-ceiling casement windows.
 This area is recessed behind a patio and the stone walls that rise up from the garage below.